-Authority: Provost; Vice Chancellor for Finance & Business
+Authority: Provost; Vice Chancellor for Finance and Administration

-2.1 Authority Independent from the State of North Carolina.
-The University has authority to make its own decisions and announcements about the operation of the University during adverse weather and other emergency conditions.
+2.1 The University of North Carolina System has delegated authority to campuses to make its own decisions and announcements about the operation of the constituent institutions during adverse weather and other emergency conditions.
 Public announcements about closings or late openings applicable to other State agencies, or to other State employees, do not apply to NC State University or its employees.
-Unless the University announces a closing, late opening, or cancellation of classes, all offices and service operations are expected to remain open, and personnel are expected to report to work as outlined herein.
+Unless the University announces reduced or suspended operations, a closing, late opening, or cancellation of classes, all offices and service operations are expected to remain open, and personnel are expected to report to work as outlined in this policy.

 2.2 Institutional Delegated Authority.
-The Chancellor or Provost will determine and announce all decisions to close, delay, or cancel activities of the University related to adverse weather or other emergency conditions.
+The Chancellor or Provost will determine and announce all decisions to reduce or suspend operations, close, delay, or cancel activities of the University related to adverse weather or other emergency conditions.

-3.1 The Associate Vice Chancellor for Facilities, the Associate Vice Chancellor for Environmental Health & Safety, and the Director of Campus Police (or their ranking designees on duty) are responsible for monitoring evolving weather or other emergency conditions and the conditions of campus facilities such as streets, parking lots, and utilities; and for timely reporting to the Vice Chancellor for Finance & Business (VC F&B).
-If conditions deteriorate, the VC F&B will consult with the Chancellor and Provost and make recommendations about altering institutional operations.
+The Associate Vice Chancellor for Facilities, the Associate Vice Chancellor for Environmental Health & Public Safety, and the Chief of University Police (or their ranking designees on duty) are responsible for monitoring evolving weather or other emergency conditions and the conditions of campus facilities such as streets, parking lots, and utilities; and for timely reporting to the Vice Chancellor for Finance & Administration (VC F&A).
+If conditions deteriorate, the VC F&A will consult with the Chancellor and Provost and make recommendations about altering institutional operations.

 4.1 The University will operate normally unless the Chancellor or Provost publicly announces:

-5.1.3 Any other employee who is notified by an appropriate supervisor on a situation-specific basis to report to work in spite of a closing.
+5.3 On a specific event/condition basis, other employees may be required to report to work.
 Employees are responsible for ensuring they can be reached via valid contact information.